Being with people who respect me and understand me, I feel safe and listened to

 Many women are survivors and victims of domestic violence and abuse.
 Some have left areas of conflict or are fleeing political violence.
 Many have had very difficult early childhood experiences.
 Trauma, in many forms, is highly prevalent and cannot be overlooked or ignored.

-Racism is one of the most iniquitous structural inequalities affecting the lives of many women and children.
+Racism is one of the starkest structural inequalities affecting the lives of many women and children.
 It should be recognised as a form of trauma that directly impacts on the physical and mental health of pregnant women and mothers.
-Around half of the women supported by Birth Companions every year are from Black, Asian or ethnic minority communities, and we are committed to recognising and validating women’s experiences of racism and challenging it in every form, including the silence that allows it to continue.
+Around half of the women supported by Birth Companions every year are Black, Asian or from other groups who experience racism.
+We are committed to recognising and validating women’s experiences of racism and challenging it in every form, including the silence that allows it to continue.